Reproducing kernel Hilbert spaces of CR functions for the Euclidean Motion group: Hilbert spaces and measure decomposition

-We now show explicitly how the reconstruction associated with Proposition \ref{prop:tight} works in this setting, recalling that due to the non square integrability of group representations it will not be a standard linear superposition.
+for all $\Phi$ in $L^2(S^1)$.
+By uniqueness of the reproducing kernel Hilbert space associated to a Mercer kernel one then has that $\| F \|_{\Hil_{K^\Omega}} = \| F \|_{\Hil_{\Omega}(SE(2)}$ for all $F \in \Hil_{K^\Omega}$.
+The abstract setting for this approach was settled in \cite{Saitoh}, where the author makes use of the hypothesis that $u_0$ is a cyclic vector, which is always the case for irreducible representations.

+As for the standard square integrable cases, the isometry associated to (\ref{eq:Parseval}) allows also a reconstruction formula.
+In this case, however, it differs from (\ref{eq:reproducing0}) in that it is not a standard linear superposition.
 What can be obtained is indeed the reconstruction of the linear functional associated to the analyzed vector.

 \begin{prop} Let $\Phi\in L^2(S^1)$ and $A^\Omega \Phi$ as in (\ref{eq:analysis}), with $u_0$ of unit norm in $L^2(S^1)$.
 Then the following identity holds in distributional sense

 which means that for all $\psi \in \Sw(\hat{\R}^2)$